 When an individual is experiencing both post-traumatic stress syndrome and active addiction, treatment should include a trauma-informed, evidence-based approach, including programming that attends to gender issues while also treating co-occurring disorders.

 We are fully equipped to treat trauma, PTSD, and other stress-related disorders for men and women.
 Our multi-disciplinary Headwaters team of healthcare professionals has extensive experience in trauma-informed treatment.
-We are committed to helping our patients overcome addiction while offering high-quality services to anyone struggling with co-occurring mental disorders.
+We are committed to helping our clients overcome addiction while offering high-quality services to anyone struggling with co-occurring mental disorders.

 PTSD Treatment Modalities

 Trauma-related disorders such as post-traumatic stress syndrome require specialized therapies designed to help reprocess memories and all the associated reactions that continue to follow the traumatic experience.
-The goal is to develop healthier coping mechanisms while empowering patients with the independent living skills needed to thrive without relying on substances.
+The goal is to develop healthier coping mechanisms while empowering clients with the independent living skills needed to thrive without relying on substances.